mlp-s2-22/website/pages/assessments.md

 ### Final Exam (50%)

 __[Insert Information]__

+3 questions on ML methodology; 1 questions on understanding of Python code/output.

 A sample exam will be provided later in the course.
 A version with solutions will be posted after [DATE].